OctopusDeploy/blog/blog/2022-02/best-practices-spaces/index.md

 ### Application visibility

-A less granular approach is to have separate spaces for internal applications and public-facing applications.
+A less granular approach is to have separate spaces for internal and public-facing applications.

 ### Company divisions